Bio

 Dissidentica had examined the fringes of our therapeutical neuro-society, Patriot Child had lashed out at its core.
 It was time for a new move, so we resurrected the late 1960s Swedish progg-movement with a new acoustic freedom-first EP in the summer of 2018.

-We were just apes throwing dirt at the zoo-goers.
+We were just apes diagnosing the zoo-goers.
 We had no color except the mix of light and dark in our souls.
 We were nice to the friendly and naughty to the unfriendly.

 Iconoclastic (2019)